fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 The half precision are often useful for things where only a few significant digits are needed such as normals.
-The internal representation of them will often be single precession (4 bytes) in memory but they can reduced to 2 bytes when encoded on the wire.
+The internal representation of them will often be single precession (four bytes) in memory but they can be reduced to two bytes when encoded on the wire.

 Note there is an example decode for a single precision float at [https://datatracker.ietf.org/doc/html/rfc7049#appendix-D]